Hawaii

 Dentistry & Federally Qualified Health Centers

-“Telehealth” means the use of telecommunication services to transmit patient health information for interpretation and diagnosis while a patient is at an originating site and the health care provider is at a distant site.
-It is an enabling technology intended to facilitate access for patients who would otherwise not receive services without the provider being physically present.
+“Telehealth” means the use of telecommunication services to transmit patient health information for interpretation and diagnosis while a patient is at an originating site and the health care provider is at a distant site. .
+It is an intended to facilitate access for patients who would otherwise not receive services due to geographic barriers.
 “Teledentistry” is a form of telehealth.

 Email, Phone & Fax